hotfinda/HuiLu_CV/index.md

 - CAD Software: Solidworks, Catia

 # Honor&Awards

-- Outstanding student scholarship in 2014
+- Northwestern Polytechnical University Graduate Innovation Seed Fund in 2020

+- University Scholarship for outstanding postgraduate researcher in 2019

+- University Scholarship of Northwestern Polytechnical University in 2019

+- Good award for national innovation project in 2018

+- CSC Scholarship for outstanding undergraduates in 2017

-- Outstanding student scholarship in 2015
+- Outstanding student scholarship in 2017

-- Qizhen scholarship in 2016
+- Qizhen scholarship of Northwestern Polytechnical University in 2016

 - Second Prize of University Student Digital Model Competition in 2016

-- Student Union Advanced Individual award in 2016
+- Individual award of Student Union of Northwestern Polytechnical University in 2016

-- Outstanding student scholarship in 2017
+- University Scholarship of Northwestern Polytechnical University in 2015

-- Good award of national innovation project in 2018
+- University Scholarship of Northwestern Polytechnical University in 2014